-Hot weather can present a real problem for parrots kept in cages indoors, especially if the cage is kept in direct sunlight or a sunroom (conservatory).
+Hot weather can present a problem for parrots kept in cages indoors, especially if the cage is kept in direct sunlight or in a sunroom (conservatory).
 Overcrowded, cramped cages also pose a risk.

-If a parrot becomes too hot, it will experience heat stress.
+If a parrot becomes too hot, it’ll experience heat stress.
 The parrot will attempt to cool itself down using gular flapping by extending its wings and rapidly opening and closing its throat.
 Its breathing will also become quick and shallow (panting).

 8/ Proventricular Dilatation Disease (PDD)